Skip to content

 - make lint

-- make test # Unit + integration
+- make test # Check tier: unit + integration, no Docker

-# Stage 2: System Tests (every push/PR)
+# Stage 2: Docker E2E (every push/PR)

 # Stage 3: Full App Tests (merge to main)